The Role of Medication In Alcohol Addiction Recovery

 Medication For Alcohol Addiction

-Alcohol contains glucose.
-After a time, the glucose in the alcohol will prevent your gastrointestinal tract from absorbing vitamins from food.
-In time, this can lead to brain damage.
-If caught early enough, it is 100% preventable which is why alcohol withdrawal treatment is often combined with vitamin replacement treatment, sometimes with a drip.
-Left untreated, you will be left with permanent brain damage.
+Glucose is contained in alcohol.
+After a time, the absorption of vitamins from food by your gastrointestinal tract will be prevented by the glucose in the alcohol.
+In time, brain damage can be led to by this.
+If caught early enough, it is 100% preventable, which is why alcohol withdrawal treatment is often combined with vitamin replacement treatment, sometimes with a drip.
+Left untreated, permanent brain damage will be experienced.

-While there are other medications that have been suggested as being useful for alcohol withdrawal, such as Pregabalin, there is insufficient evidence to support their use.
-As such, benzodiazepines remain the mainstay of treatment.
-Unless you have liver damage or are on certain medications, the type of Benzodiazepine you are prescribed really is not that important.
-Our clinicians have their go to medications: It varies from clinician to clinician.
+While other medications have been suggested as being useful for alcohol withdrawal, such as Pregabalin, insufficient evidence exists to support their use.
+As such, benzodiazepines are remained the mainstay of treatment.
+Unless liver damage is present or certain medications are being taken, the type of benzodiazepine prescribed is really not that important.
+Go-to medications vary from clinician to clinician.

-Some people want to be treated at home.
+Some people wish to be treated at home.
 It is possible, but only in a very limited number of cases.
-Be incredibly wary of companies who advertise this service.
-By and large they are doing it illegally.
-One of our clinicians would be pleased to explain why and how it is a false economy.
+Companies advertising this service should be approached with caution.
+By and large, it is being done illegally.
+One of our clinicians would be pleased to explain why and how it is considered a false economy.
 In fact, you can go to a rehab centre for a the same price as a company who will, illegally, sell you pills in the post.

 Medication For Alcohol Addiction

 Home detox can be an option and there are a few legitimate services.
 Call and speak to one of our clinicians for free advice.
-On the whole, it should be avoided.
-These services rarely provide medical care and no therapy or aftercare.
+On the whole, you should avoid it These services rarely provide medical care and no therapy or aftercare.
 As such, a relapse is almost certain.

-While a detox can only be achieved with Benzodiazepines, there are other medications that you can discuss with your addictions clinician.
+Although you can only achieve a detox with Benzodiazepines, you can discuss other medications with your addictions clinician.
 You can talk to one of ours, for free, who can advise and signpost you.
 These medications, while not used for detox, do have some use in reducing cravings and promoting abstinence.
-However, they are not designed to be used as a standalone treatment but rather to complement a 12 step/SMART approach.
-The idea that you can sit at home, pop a few pills and you are cured is a fantasy.
+However, they do not serve as a standalone treatment; instead, they complement a 12-step/SMART approach.
+The belief that sitting at home and taking a few pills will cure you is a fantasy.

 The Effectiveness of Medication-Assisted Treatment in Alcoholism Recovery